shopware/shopware/src/Docs/platform/5-orm/9-translations.md

 # Translations

-Beside the ability to save primitive data to the database, it is possible to translate them in different languages.
+Besides the ability to save primitive data to the database, it is possible to translate them in different languages.

 The translation system is based on a two-level language system.
 This means, that there is a first-level language, which is your base language like English (en_GB) or German (de_DE).
-The second level is a derivation of this language like Switzergerman (`de_CH`).
+The second level is a derivation of this language like Swiss German (`de_CH`).

 So your data is saved in `de_DE` and may have a second-level translation `de_CH` for overriding a specific value.

 **Example**

 A product's name is "Schneebesen" but in a sales channel for Switzerland, you'll get "Schwingbesen" as that would be the correct translation.
-All other, not especially translated field, will stick to the german language `de_DE`.
+All other, not especially translated field, will stick to the German language `de_DE`.

 ### Why a translation definition?